altocodenl/tagaway/readme.md

       - If `State.query` is not set, does nothing.
       - If `State.querying` is `true` and the second argument passed to the responder is not truthy, it does nothing (since there's a query already ongoing); otherwise it sets it `State.querying` to `true`.
       - If `State.queryRefresh` is set, it removes it and invokes `clearTimeout` on it.
       - Invokes `post query`, using `State.query`.
 If `State.query.fromDate` is `undefined`, it will instead call the endpoint using the parameter `from` set to `1`.
 The `to` parameter will always be the largest chunk size times three (`teishi.last (H.chunkSizes) * 3`).
 If there's a range pseudo-tag (which is a strictly frontend query representing a date range), its values will be used as the `mindate` and `maxdate` parameters sent to the server.
+Finally, the third argument passed to the responder will be passed in the `refresh` field.
       - Once the query is done, if `State.query.tags` or `State.query.sort` changed while the query was being done (but not if `State.query.fromDate` changes), it retries the query by calling `query pivs updateSelected true`; in this case, the second argument, `retry`, will override the block to all other queries done by `State.querying`.
       - If we're here, the query didn't change, so there is no need to retry it.
 It sets again `State.querying` to `false`.
       - If the query returned an error, it invokes `snackbar` and doesn't do anything else.
       - Invokes `query tags`.
       - If the query contains a year tag, a second query equal to the current query minus the month tags will be performed to the server and the returned `queryTags` field will be set in `Data.monthTags` (just the tags, not the number of pivs for each); if the query does not contain a year tag, it will remove `Data.monthTags`.
 If this query fails, an error will be printed, but the responder will continue executing the rest of the logic.
       - It sets `Data.queryTags`and `Data.pivTotal` based on the result of the query.
-      - If `body.refreshQuery` is set to true, it will set `State.querying` to a timeout that invokes `query pivs` after 1500ms.
+      - If `body.refreshQuery` is set to true, it will set `State.querying` to a timeout that invokes `query pivs false false true` after 1500ms.
+The truthy third argument indicates that this is a request triggered by an automatic refresh.
       - If it receives a truthy first argument (`updateSelected`), it updates `State.selected` to filter out those pivs that are no longer returned by the current query.
 If it updates `State.selected`, it does so directly without an event; the `change` event will be fired afterwards in the responder logic.
       - It sets `State.chunks` to the output of `H.computeChunks`.
       - It invokes `scroll` since that will match a responder that calculates chunk visibility.